-Please use your York email address when communicating with the course director or T.A.s as messages from other addresses may not always be received and it is your responsibility to ensure that we receive your messages.
-For example, if you email the T.A.s that you missed a test/exam and they do not receive your message, you will not receive information about the make-up test.
+Please use your York email address when communicating with the course director or T.A. as messages from other addresses may not always be received and it is your responsibility to ensure that we receive your messages.
+For example, if you email the T.A. that you missed a test/exam and she does not receive your message, you will not receive information about the make-up test.
 If you miss the make-up test for this reason, you will not receive another chance to write the make-up test.
-Please follow appropriate email etiquette (indicate the course number and section in the subject field, include a formal greeting and sign with your full name and student number).
+Please follow appropriate email etiquette (indicate the course number and section in the subject field, include a formal greeting and sign with your full name).